microtrain/bootcamp/13-Express/03-RESTAPI.md

 # REST API

-An API end point (in this case a data API) is a server response that does not render an HTML view.
-Rather, the end point would return json, jsonp, xml, soap or the like.
+An API endpoint (in this case a data API) is a server response that does not render an HTML view.
+Rather, the endpoint would return json, jsonp, XML, soap or the like.
 Typically, the point of an API is to either accept a data request or return a server response in the form of unformatted data.
-The intent is to create an end point that can interact with other software rather than a human.
-For example, */api/users/create* could allow a user to be created from a web app, desktop app, mobile app, console app, etc. The point is having a single end point that can serve data between to any medium.
+The intent is to create an endpoint that can interact with other software rather than a human.
+For example, */api/users/create* could allow a user to be created from a web app, desktop app, mobile app, console app, etc. The point is having a single endpoint that can serve data to any medium.
 Our applications will use HTTP verbs (GET, PUT, POST, DELETE) to create a CRUD based REST API that interacts with JSON data.

 * Relevant HTTP Verbs - POST, GET, PUT, DELETE
 * CRUD - Create, Read, Update, Delete